syncfusion-content/blazor-docs/blazor/diagram-component/interaction.md

 * User handles are used to add some frequently used commands around the selector.
 To create user handles, define and add them to the [UserHandles](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramSelectionSettings.html#Syncfusion_Blazor_Diagram_DiagramSelectionSettings_UserHandles) collection of the [SelectionSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_SelectionSettings) property.
 * The [Name](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_Name) property of user handle is used to define the name of the user handle and it is further used to find the user handle at runtime and do any customization.

-## How to align the user handle based on node boundary
+## How to align the user handle based on the node boundary

 User handles can be aligned relative to the node boundaries.
 It has [Margin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_Margin), [Offset](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_Offset), [Side](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_Side), [HorizontalAlignment](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_HorizontalAlignment), and [VerticalAlignment](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html#Syncfusion_Blazor_Diagram_UserHandle_VerticalAlignment) settings.
 It is quite tricky when all four alignments are used together, but gives more control over alignment.